konecnyjakub/mytester/README.md

 ```

 #### Custom names for tests
-You can give test methods and whole test suits custom names that will be displayed in the output instead of standart NameOfClass::nameOfMethod.
+You can give test methods and whole test suits custom names that will be displayed in the output instead of standard NameOfClass::nameOfMethod.
 It is done via documentation comment @test/@testSuit.
 Example:
 ```php
 /**
  * @testSuit MyTests